theocesar/Ulam_Spiral/README.md

 # Ulam_Spiral
- Visualization fo the Ulam Spiral using Processing.
+ Visualization of the Ulam Spiral using Processing.